 In the most serious injury cases, we know how to establish your right to permanent catastrophic disability benefits under Georgia law, and we also know how to structure your claim so that it does not reduce your access to Social Security disability benefits.

-For a free consultation about the full range of your options while recovering from a workplace accident, contact us online or call us at 706-410-1442 or fill out our short form for a free consultation with an experienced Georgia Workers’ Compensation Lawyer.
+For a free consultation about the full range of your options while recovering from a workplace accident, contact us online, call us at 706-410-1442, or fill out our short form for a free consultation with an experienced Georgia workers' compensation lawyer.